COVID-19 Safety Protocols

 Our evolving policies are designed to keep our camp community safe and healthy and be in alignment with State and local guidelines.

 We continue to adjust our protocols in accordance with guidance from the Health Department and the CDC.
-Please refer to ICSD’s return to school guidelines for further requirements and recommendations, and request a call back if you have any further questions or concerns.

 - Staying home when sick

 - Hand hygiene practices

 - Cleaning and sanitizing procedures